dsuryd/dotNetify-Elements/ViewModels/Docs/GetStarted.md

 dotnet watch run
 ```

 Open the browser to **http://localhost:5000**.
-If you make changes either on either client- or server-side, the application will rebuild and the browser reload.
+If you make changes on client- or server-side, the application will rebuild and the browser reload.